IceDoomfist/Stand-Heist-Control/README.md

 Developed and maintenced by me since Aug, 2021.

-One of the oldest and never have been discontinued with the [Wiriscript](https://github.com/nowiry/WiriScript) in the Stand Lua Scripts Community.
+One of the oldest and never have been discontinued with the [Wiriscript](https://github.com/nowiry/WiriScript) in the [Stand](https://stand.gg) Lua Scripts Community.
-Only completely compatible with [Stand mod menu](https://stand.gg)

 HC focuses helping play heists in the GTA:O, provides some extra options for unlocks and useful tools for heists.